SutejSingh/dailyTrojanCheck/README.md

     2. Enter your email in the "To: " section in "New Mail Message Section"
       ![Screen Shot 2021-09-09 at 11 58 01 PM](https://user-images.githubusercontent.com/40639516/132812996-59407841-b2c9-499e-bf16-0a8cb80477ca.png)

+    3. After enetring all the details click on File > Convert To and then select "Application".
+    4. Now go to File > Save and select the file format as "Application".
+It would create a file with the name you chose and extension as `.app`
 6. Now open apple calendar app and set a recurring event on weekdays at 12:15AM or whichever time you prefer.
 In the "alert" section select "custom" and then select "open file".
-Then click on the "calendar" drop down and slelect the automator file.
+Then click on the "calendar" drop down and slelect the automator app file.

       ![Screen Shot 2021-09-10 at 12 07 06 AM](https://user-images.githubusercontent.com/40639516/132816049-f9610e0f-86b3-4fc6-9f3b-96da2de8d546.png)